aMiscreant/amiscreant.github.io/_projects/BadKitty.markdown

 ---

 ## Overview
-Here’s an overview of snippet One.
+Here’s an overview of Project One.
 Explain what it does, its features, etc.

 ## Technologies Used
 -